blancacarretero/python-api/README.md

   * Droped any rows that don't satisfy all three conditions.

 #### III.
-Used Google Places API to find the first hotel for each city located within 5,000 meters of your coordinates.
+Used Google Places API to find the first hotel for each city located within 5,000 meters of coordinates.

 <img src="https://github.com/blancacarretero/python-api/blob/main/images/locations_and_hotels.png?raw=true" width="500" title="ideal weather conditions">